model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 ### Interlude: Helper Function `arbitray_cstr`

 In many cases, we needed to verify `CStr` methods that operate directly on a `CStr` object itself.
-To achieve this, we would like to generate an arbitrary `CStr` instance for verification, similar to how we generated input slices for `from_bytes_with_nul`.
+To achieve this, we would like to generate an arbitrary `CStr` instance for verification, similar to how we generated input slices for `from_bytes_until_nul`.

 The following code shows the implementation of `arbitray_cstr`: